Comparing Credit Card Offers for Good Credit

 Best for Everyday Spending

 The Blue Cash Everyday shines the brightest when it is used as a daily driver – that is on ordinary purchases like gas and groceries.
 We say this because of its fantastic 3% cash back at U.S. supermarkets and 2% cash back at U.S. gas stations and select U.S. department stores.
-All that cash back (plus a respectable $150 welcome bonus) is available at an annual fee of $0.
+All that cash back, plus a respectable $150 welcome bonus for spending $1,000 in your first 3 months, is available at an annual fee of $0.

 Bottom Line: The BCE is arguably the strongest no-annual-fee option for your "mundane" purchases.